 the way you eat, and getting more exercise can help.
 But if these things don't

-work, you may need to take medicines as well.
-For more information, see:
+work well enough, you may need to take medicines too.

 - High Cholesterol: Should I Take Statins?

 - High Blood Pressure: Should I Take Medicine?

 Use aspirin to prevent heart attack and stroke